-The student demographics section is based on the OSSE final demographics file.
-OSSE reports demographics following the Department of Education's federal reporting requirements.
-The demographics file is finalized at the end of the year by OSSE to capture the demographics of every student the school served, not just those in the final enrollment audit.
-DC PCSB uses this file, reporting rates based only on the data for audited enrollment students the enrollment and demographics certified by schools during OSSE's annual Data Validation process.
-The audited enrollment file is the official roster for the reflects students included in the Uniform Per Student Funding Formula "UPSFF" universe.:
+The student demographics section is based on the enrollment and demographics certified by schools during OSSE's annual Data Validation process.
+The audited enrollment roster reflects students included in the Uniform Per Student Funding Formula "UPSFF" universe.

 For demographic categories where UPSFF funding is based on the highest level of need served in that school year (Special Education, English Language Learners, and At-Risk), the final file is updated based on the highest level of need for each student.
 The following ethnicity/race categories are displayed in the Student Demographics section: